zakirhussainb/high-level-design/QUESTIONS.md

 * **Fault-Tolerant Recovery:** If the machine acting as the coordinator crashes, the leader election mechanism within its partition will elect a **new leader** from one of the healthy replicas.
 This new leader can read the replicated log, determine the state of the in-progress 2PC transaction, and **resume the protocol**, sending the final `commit` or `abort` message to the participants.

 By making the coordinator fault-tolerant through replication, this design ensures that participants will never be blocked indefinitely, thus solving the primary flaw of the standard 2PC protocol.

+# System Design Interview Questions: Asynchronous Transactions

+Here are several interview questions and answers based on the provided chapter, focusing on designing atomic, long-running operations in distributed systems without using traditional blocking protocols.

+---

+## Question 1: The Outbox Pattern for Atomic Updates

+**Scenario:** You are designing a `ProductCatalog` microservice that uses a relational database as its primary source of truth.
+Whenever a product's price or description is updated in this database, you also need to update a separate Elasticsearch cluster (for searching) and a Redis cache (for fast lookups).
+You cannot use a distributed transaction protocol like Two-Phase Commit (2PC) because it would tightly couple these systems.

+**Question:** How can you ensure that the database, search index, and cache are all updated atomically?
+Describe the **Outbox Pattern**, explaining the roles of the local ACID transaction, the outbox table, and the relay process.
+Why is **idempotency** a critical requirement for the destination services?

+### Solution

+The challenge here is to avoid leaving the system in an inconsistent state, which could happen if the service crashes after updating the database but *before* it updates the search index and cache.
+The **Outbox Pattern** solves this by leveraging the atomicity of a local database transaction.

+#### How the Outbox Pattern Works

+1.  **Atomic Write to Database and Outbox:** When a product is updated, the service performs this work within a **single, local ACID transaction**.
+Critically, in the *same transaction*, it also inserts a message describing the change (e.g., "product 123 price changed to $99.99") into a special `outbox` table within the same database.

+2.  **Atomicity Guarantee:** Because both the `products` table update and the `outbox` table insert happen in one transaction, it's an all-or-nothing operation.
+The message is guaranteed to be created in the outbox if and only if the product change is successfully committed.
+The two operations are now atomic.

+3.  **The Relay Process:** A separate, dedicated **relay process** continuously monitors the `outbox` table for new messages to be sent.

+4.  **Message Delivery:** When the relay finds a new message, it sends it to the destination systems (e.g., Elasticsearch and Redis), often via a durable message channel like Kafka.
+The relay only deletes the message from the outbox table after it receives a successful acknowledgement of delivery from the destination.

+#### The Critical Role of Idempotency

+**Idempotency** is essential for the destination services because the relay process can fail.
+For instance, the relay might send the message but crash before it can delete it from the outbox.
+Upon restarting, it would find the same message and send it again.

+To handle this, each message is given a **unique idempotency key**.
+The destination services (Elasticsearch and Redis) must be designed to track the keys of messages they have already processed.
+If they receive a message with a key they've already seen, they can safely ignore it, ensuring each change is processed **exactly once**.

+---

+## Question 2: The Saga Pattern for Long-Running Workflows

+**Scenario:** You are designing a travel booking application.
+A customer's request to "book a trip" is a long-running workflow that involves three separate steps, each handled by a different microservice: 1) book a flight, 2) reserve a hotel, and 3) rent a car.
+The entire process must be atomic: if the car rental fails, the already-booked flight and hotel must be canceled.
+This process cannot hold database locks for its entire duration.

+**Question:** Describe how you would implement this distributed transaction using the **Saga Pattern** with a central orchestrator.
+Explain the concepts of **forward transactions** and **compensating transactions**, and walk through the sequence of events for a failed booking.

+### Solution

+This is a classic use case for the **Saga Pattern**, which manages atomicity in long-running distributed transactions by coordinating a sequence of local transactions.

+#### Forward and Compensating Transactions

+A saga consists of a series of steps.
+For each step that moves the process forward, there must be a corresponding step that can undo it.
+* **Forward Transactions (Ti):** These are the steps that execute the business logic.
+For example: `T1 = BookFlight`, `T2 = BookHotel`, `T3 = BookCar`.
+* **Compensating Transactions (Ci):** For every forward transaction, there is a compensating transaction that can semantically undo its effects.
+For example: `C1 = CancelFlight`, `C2 = CancelHotel`, `C3 = CancelCarRental`.

+The saga guarantees that either all forward transactions (`T1, T2, T3`) complete successfully, or it will execute the necessary compensating transactions to leave the system in its original state, thus ensuring atomicity.

+#### Orchestration-based Saga Workflow

+We can implement this with a central **orchestrator** that manages the state of the transaction.

+**Failure Scenario (Car Rental Fails):**
+1.  **Start:** The orchestrator starts the saga and persists its state (e.g., `state: BOOKING_FLIGHT`).
+2.  **Step 1 (Book Flight):** The orchestrator sends an asynchronous command to the `Flight` service to execute `T1`.
+3.  **Step 1 Success:** The `Flight` service succeeds, books the flight, and sends a "success" message back.
+The orchestrator updates its state to `state: BOOKING_HOTEL`.
+4.  **Step 2 (Book Hotel):** The orchestrator sends a command to the `Hotel` service to execute `T2`.
+5.  **Step 2 Success:** The `Hotel` service succeeds and replies.
+The orchestrator updates its state to `state: BOOKING_CAR`.
+6.  **Step 3 (Book Car):** The orchestrator sends a command to the `Car` service to execute `T3`.
+7.  **Step 3 Failure:** The `Car` service **fails** (e.g., no cars available) and sends a "failure" message back.
+8.  **Compensation Triggered:** The orchestrator, seeing the failure, begins the rollback process.
+It updates its state to `state: CANCELLING_HOTEL`.
+9.  **Step 2 Compensation (Cancel Hotel):** The orchestrator sends a command to the `Hotel` service to execute `C2`.
+The hotel reservation is canceled.
+10. **Step 1 Compensation (Cancel Flight):** After the hotel cancellation succeeds, the orchestrator updates its state to `state: CANCELLING_FLIGHT` and sends a command to the `Flight` service to execute `C1`.
+The flight is canceled.
+11. **End:** Once all compensations are complete, the saga ends in a failed state, but the system is consistent.

+---

+## Question 3: Handling the Lack of Isolation in Sagas

+**Scenario:** In the travel booking saga you just described, another part of the system—a `Billing` service—needs to read a user's active bookings to calculate a preliminary trip total.
+However, while the saga is in progress, the system's state is inconsistent (e.g., a flight is booked, but the hotel is not yet confirmed).
+If the `Billing` service reads this intermediate state, it could present an incorrect bill to the user.

+**Question:** Asynchronous transactions like Sagas sacrifice the **isolation** property of ACID.
+How does this lead to the problem described?
+Explain the concept of **semantic locks** and describe two strategies the `Billing` service could use when it encounters data that has been marked as "dirty" by the in-progress saga.

+### Solution

+The problem arises because Sagas, unlike traditional ACID transactions, are not **isolated**.
+While a saga is executing, its partial changes are visible to other parts of the system.
+This means the `Billing` service can observe an inconsistent, intermediate state (e.g., a flight booking without a corresponding hotel booking), which can lead to incorrect calculations.

+#### The Solution: Semantic Locks

+To work around this lack of isolation, we can use a mechanism called **semantic locks**.
+This isn't a true database lock, but rather an application-level flag that signals the state of the data.

+* **How it works:** When the booking saga begins, it places a "dirty" flag (the semantic lock) on the user's trip record in the database.
+This flag indicates that the record is currently being modified by a long-running process and is in an inconsistent state.
+The flag is only cleared when the saga completes successfully or is fully compensated.

+#### Strategies for the `Billing` Service

+When the `Billing` service attempts to read a trip record and finds that the "dirty" flag is set, it knows it cannot trust the data.
+It can then be programmed to handle this situation in one of two ways:

+1.  **Fail Immediately:** The billing operation could be designed to fail fast and roll back its own changes.
+It might return an error like, "Trip details are currently being updated, please try again in a moment."
+This prioritizes showing consistent data, even if it means a temporary failure.

+2.  **Wait for Completion:** Alternatively, the billing operation could be designed to **wait**.
+It would pause and periodically check the "dirty" flag until the booking saga completes and the flag is cleared.
+At that point, it can safely read the consistent, final state of the trip.
+This prioritizes completing the billing calculation, even if it means adding some latency.

+The choice between these two strategies depends on the specific business requirements of the `Billing` service.